shouvikrc/pantheonplus-hostmass-correction-reconstruction/README.md

 ## Comparison with the supplied Hoyt table

-The reconstructed file was generated and hashed before it was compared with the privately supplied Hoyt table.
-That table is not included here and is not an input to the script.
+The reconstruction script does not read or use the privately supplied Hoyt table.
+A separate numerical comparison was used only to validate the public-input reconstruction; the supplied table is not included in this repository and is not an input to the builder.

 The post-generation comparison found: